 Underdeveloped hospitality sector

-The implementations laws ensure state-of-the-art services crucial to maintain the standards of the hospitality sector that in turn reflects the transformation of the tourism industry.
+The implementation laws ensure state-of-the-art services crucial to maintain the standards of the hospitality sector, which in turn reflects the transformation of the tourism industry.

 Lack of Human Resource Development

 One of the most understated challenges that Pakistan’s tourism industry faces is a lack of human resource development.
 The lack of skilled manpower and lack of facilities, the low quality of services provided to the tourists discourage them from returning.

 The home of over 211.2 million people, Pakistan is blessed with numerous religious sites of different religions, especially Buddhism, Sikhism, and Christianity.
 Some of the most famous Buddhist sites areas in Pakistan include Dhamarajika Stupa and Monastery dating back to 300 BC – 200 AD, Bhir Mound (600-200 BC), Sirkap (200 BC – 600 AD), Jandial Temple (c.250 BC) and Julian Monastery (200 – 600 AD).

 The Sikh religion has some of the most famous and sacred religious sites in Pakistan tombs, the biggest being the tomb of Baba Guru Nanak, the founder of the Sikh religion.
 In addition, Gurdwara Darbar Sahib in Kartarpur, Narowal, Gurdwara Panja Sahib famous located in Hasan Abdal, and Gurdwara Rori Sahib, Eminabad, Gujranwala are among the most famous Gurudwaras in Pakistan.